git-ecosystem/git-credential-manager/README.md

 ## Current status

 Git Credential Manager Core is currently available for macOS and Windows, with Linux support in preview.
-If the Linux version of GCM Core is insufficient then SSH still remains an option:
+If the Linux version of GCM Core is insufficient then SSH is a good option:

 - [Azure DevOps SSH](https://docs.microsoft.com/en-us/azure/devops/repos/git/use-ssh-keys-to-authenticate?view=azure-devops)
 - [GitHub SSH](https://help.github.com/en/articles/connecting-to-github-with-ssh)